YazIbrahim/Automated-Lambda-R-Deployment/README.md

-# Deploy R Code to AWS Lambda using Docker and GitHub Actions
+# Automatically Deploy R scripts to AWS Lambda using Docker and GitHub Actions

 ### Overview